Objectives of this lab are to learn:

 to retrieve data from the table in various ways

-To run MySQL, you need to log into the student machine.
-Your login is the same as your login ID on the cs, but your password is the student ID (SSN).
+To run MySQL, you need to log into the sc machine.
+Your login and password on sc is the same as the one on cs.
 Once you are logged into that machine, change your working directory to directory 3430.
-If you don't have that directory, create it and work in that directory for this course.
-Since this is your first lab, then create a lab1 directory under 3430 and keep all your files for this lab in lab1 directory.
+If you don't have that directory, create it and work in that directory.
+Since this is your first lab, then create a lab1 directory under 3430 and keep all your files for lab1 in lab1 directory.

 You can start MySQL by going through Step(1).